mareeanamaro/pokedex-cf/README.md

 # Project Description

-Users should be able to access data on any Pokémon they wish to know more about.
+This app lists out the 150 first gen Pokémon and allows the user to know more about each one.

 ## How to get the project running

+Click on the button of the Pokémon you wish to know more about and a modal will load with their details.

 ## Project Dependencies

-Javascript ES6, ESLint rules
+Javascript ES6, ESLint rules, jQuery, Bootstrap

 ## API used:

 [Pokémon API](https://pokeapi.co/)